-- Exemption 1: Protects trade secrets and commercial or financial information obtained from a person that is privileged or confidential. - Exemption 2: Protects information about individuals when the disclosure would constitute a clearly unwarranted invasion of personal privacy. - Exemption 3: Protects certain investigatory records compiled for law enforcement purposes (including the records of Council investigations). - Exemption 4: Protects inter-agency or intra-agency "deliberative" and "predecisional" materials written as part of the decision-making process in D.C. agencies.
+- Exemption 1: Protects trade secrets and commercial or financial information obtained from outside the government, and disclosure would result in substantial harm to the person's competitive position. - Exemption 2: Protects information about individuals where the disclosure would constitute a clearly unwarranted invasion of personal privacy. - Exemption 3: Protects certain investigatory records compiled for law enforcement purposes (including the records of Council investigations and the Office of Police Complaints). - Exemption 4: Protects inter-agency or intra-agency "deliberative" and "predecisional" materials written as part of the decision-making process in D.C. agencies.